mfurquim/udacity-capstone/tex/md/proposal.md

 To figure out which people in Germany are most likely to be new customers, the attributes of existing clients are analyzed and matched against a bigger data set that includes attributes for people in the country.

 Furthermore, it is expected that the PCA technique will improve the time to train the model and also improve the accuracy prediction of the model.
-This project will compare by how much the performance is increased by applying the PCA techinque.
+This project will try to understand how the performance of training and prediction is affected by applying the PCA techinque.

 # Datasets and Inputs

 The data set used in this project will be the Arvato's data set provided by the course in the Kaggle Competition\cite{arvato_kaggle_competition}, The Arvato's data set is a compilation of financial data from their customers.
-The customers data set has 369 features (columns) and almost 200000 observations (rows), whereas the Germany data set contains 366 features (columns) almost 900000 observations (rows).
+The customers data set has 369 features (columns) and almost 200K observations (rows), whereas the Germany data set contains 366 features (columns) almost 900K observations (rows).
 The additional features from the customers data set are: customer_group, online_purchase, and product_group.
-On listing \ref{lst:add_feat} is a sample of those different features.
+On Listing \ref{lst:add_feat} there is a sample of those different features.

 \begin{listing}[htp]
   \inputminted{python}{code/sample_additional_features.py}